 How to Walk the Freedom Trail Without Taking a Tour

 We chose to walk it on our own.
-I installed the free Freedom Walk app on my phone so I had the route through Boston.
-I also printed out the Freedom Walk Trail brochure, which provided information on each of the 16 sites.
+I printed out the Freedom Walk Trail brochure, which provided information on each of the 16 sites.
+You can also download a copy of the map using this link.
 At each stop, we took turns reading about what we were visiting.
 Joining a tour probably would have provided more information, but for us, it was nice to explore the Freedom Trail at our own pace.

 Each of the 16 sites is marked with a Freedom Trail plaque on the ground.
 A narrow, red brick trail connects all of the sites.
 Just follow this trail through the city.